PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

         Should we change this such that ``argnum=range(args)`` by default?

       - All optimizers in apply ``autograd.grad()`` to the cost/objective function.
-We should change this to use ``openqml.grad``, so that it uses the same defaults in OpenQML.
+We should change this to use ``pennylane.grad``, so that it uses the same defaults in PennyLane.

         Potentially we should also let you specify ``argnum`` for the optimizers.